Happy Valley set: Sir John "Jock" Delves Broughton

 A British aristocrat, Sir Henry John "Jock" Delves Broughton (1883–1942) moved to Kenya, together with his new wife, Diana Caldwell, thirty years his junior.
 Diana immediately began a very public affair with Joss Hay, Earl of Erroll.
-Broughton eventually conceded to the idea of Diana deserting him and marrying Erroll, due to a prenuptial agreement they had made, that she could abandon him if she fell in love with another man.
+Broughton eventually conceded to the idea of Diana deserting him and marrying Erroll, due to a prenuptial agreement they had made, that she could abandon him if she became enamoured with another man.

 However, Erroll was murdered in January 1941.
 Broughton was considered a major suspect.
 He was arrested by the police and tried for the murder of Erroll.
 Due to lack of evidence and to ballistic considerations, he was acquitted.
-Juanita Carberry, daughter of John Carberry (10th Baron Carbery), maintains that Broughton confessed the murder to her shortly after his acquittal.
+Juanita Carberry, daughter of John Carberry (10th Baron Carbery), maintains that Broughton confessed the murder to her soon after his acquittal.
 Diana quickly divorced Broughton.
 He returned to England, where he committed suicide by barbiturate overdose in 1942.

 Diana, Lady Delamere

-Born Diana Caldwell (1913–1987), she moved to the Happy Valley in late 1940, together with her new husband, Sir John "Jock" Delves Broughton, a Baronet with extensive landed estates in England.
-She almost immediately began a very public affair with the unofficial leader of the community, Joss Hay, Earl of Erroll.
+Born Diana Caldwell (1913–1987), she relocated to the Happy Valley in late 1940, together with her new husband, Sir John "Jock" Delves Broughton, a Baronet with extensive landed estates in England.
+She almost immediately began a very public affair with the local celebrity Joss Hay, Earl of Erroll.
 She planned to divorce Broughton and marry Erroll.
 Broughton supposedly gave his blessings.

 Erroll was discovered murdered in his car in January 1941.
-Broughton was charged with his murder but was acquitted in the trial.
-Diana stood up for her husband, but after the trial accused him of being the murderer and abandoned him.
+Broughton was charged with his murder but was acquitted by the trial.
+Diana assisted her husband, but after the trial accused him of being the murderer and abandoned him.

-Following her divorce from Broughton, she married Gilbert Colvile in 1943, one of the wealthiest and most powerful landowners in Kenya and inherited much of his fortune.
+After her divorce from Broughton, she married Gilbert Colvile in 1943, one of the wealthiest and most powerful landowners in Kenya and inherited much of his fortune.
 They adopted a daughter.
 In 1955, Diana married Thomas Cholmondeley, 4th Baron Delamere, and increased her land fortune.
-For many years in the 1960s and 1970s and until the death of her lesbian lover, Diana lived in a three-way relationship with her husband and Lady Patricia Fairweather (daughter of the 2nd Earl of Inchcape).
-By the time of Delamere's death, she was possibly the most powerful white woman in Africa, dubbed the "White Queen of Africa."
+For many years during the 1960s and 1970s and until the death of her lesbian lover, Diana lived in a three-way relationship with her husband and Lady Patricia Fairweather (daughter of the 2nd Earl of Inchcape).